Disclaimer: Harry Potter and such belong to the lovely Rowling.

-Something that would have to be looked into.
+Something that had to be looked into.
 Perhaps if she could find the right people with the right sort of skills…

 So.
 Many.
 Possibilities.

-But better to start small.
+But, better to start small.
 The bar.
 The bar would be made and money would come.
-The bar was but the first step.

 The owls would be riskier.
-But by the time she had been ready to try that she would have found the right people through the brothel and bar.
+By the time she was ready to try that she would have found the right people through the brothel and bar.

 It was a step; a baby step.